Equal Exchange has created Big Change for over 30 years. Here are some of the ways we've helped change "business as usual."

 - supported raising the Fair Trade price for coffee farmers in 2007.

-- are bringing Fair Trade to schools, through fundraising and the Win Win Solutions curriculum for grades 4 through 9.
+- are bringing Fair Trade to schools, through fundraising and educational tools for grades 4 through 9.

 Innovative Business Model: